-Award-winning journalist, Shannon Wolfson is an Investigative Reporter on the KXAN Investigative Team.
+Award-winning journalist, Shannon Wolfson is the Evening Co-Anchor and an Investigative Reporter on the KXAN Investigative Team.
 She began her career at KXAN in 2006 as a general assignments reporter.
 In 2009, she was honored to help launch KXAN News at 9 on the CW as anchor.
 Shannon is also a member of the Investigative Reporters and Editors (IRE) organization.
 Her journalism career started at KXII-TV in Sherman, Texas where she was an anchor and a reporter.

 Shannon has a passion for telling stories that positively impact and enrich people’s lives.
 She has covered memorable stories like the Fort Hood shootings, Hurricanes Katrina and Ike, and the plane crash into the IRS building in North Austin.
 She says it is the stories others might not remember that have impacted her most- a young war widow and mother in Pflugerville who lost her husband in a helicopter crash in Afghanistan and showed incredible bravery in her grief; a soldier who lost his foot in an IED attack and personified perseverance; and a man who was wrongfully imprisoned for 25 years but inspired others with his faith and optimism.